Copy Write 3/3/2002 © Updated 2/13/2006

 Bonding is different but related to grounding, until recently I failed to understand the difference.

 According to my understanding bonding connects all the possible electrical conductors together and channels that to the ground.
+Should a charge build up the bonding will dissipate the charge.

 Side stays are bonded together along with other areas of concern.